-It came as South Korean media are focusing on allegations of widespread safety negligence in the country, in the aftermath of a ferry disaster that left more than 300 people dead or missing last month.
+The incident came as South Korean media ramped up their focus on allegations of widespread safety negligence in the country following a ferry disaster that left more than 300 people dead or missing last month.
+There is suspicion that the ferry set off with far more cargo than it could safely carry and that crew members abandoned passengers in need.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.